Skip to main content

 Kapa Haka

-Children will be using Seesaw to share learning with families.
-Hapara will be used to save and access work on the children’s google drive and workspace.
+Children will be using Seesaw as a tool to share learning with families.
+Hapara will continue to be used to save and access work on the children’s google drive and workspace.

 MacAttack